 For classical phase oscillators, it has been shown that traveling-wave states require the presence of disorder in their frequencies or additional phase noise~\cite{Fruchart_2021, Hanai_2024}.
 In their absence, the oscillators will eventually reach either a synchronized or a $\pi$-synchronized state.
 Adding noise or disorder prevents relaxation towards these stationary states, leading to persistent dynamical states.

 In our model, quantum decoherence is responsible for the stabilization of the traveling-wave state, without the need to include any external source of noise or disorder.
-Decoherence implies a decay of the amplitudes, see Eq.~\eqref{eq:MF}(a,b).
+Decoherence implies a decay of the coherences $s^+_{A,B}$, see Eqs.~\eqref{eq:MF}(a,b).
 While the decoherence resulting from the dissipative interactions defined in Eqs.~\eqref{eq:master_L_inter},~\eqref{eq:master_L_intra} is negligible for a large number $N$ of spins, the incoherent drive at rate $\pump$ entails decoherence independently of $N$.
+The decoherence prevents a fully coherent, stationary, state and thus takes the role of noise or disorder to perturb stationary states in classical systems.
 We conclude that the incoherent drive is essential for the emergence of traveling-wave states in two ways: it activates each spin by inverting the populations, which allows for nonreciprocal phase interactions; and it provides decoherence that stabilizes the dynamical state.